tomjoht/tomjoht.github.io/_docs/step_by_step_openapi_tutorial/pubapis_openapi_step5_components_object.md

     id:
       name: id
       in: query
       description: "**City ID**. *Example: `2172797`*.
 You can call by city ID.
 The API responds with the exact result.
 The List of city IDs can be downloaded [here](http://bulk.openweathermap.org/sample/).
 You can include multiple cities in this parameter &mdash; just separate them by commas.
 The limit of locations is 20. *Note: A single ID counts as a one API call.
-So, if you have city IDs, it's treated as 3 API calls.*"
+So, if you have 3 city IDs, it’s treated as 3 API calls.*"
       schema:
         type: string